 Monitoring with Icinga primarily focuses on servers and infrastructure.
 But there are also the people operating these systems from their workstations and laptops.
 If a server can be accessed from a machine with an outdated operating system, the patch level of the...

-Today’s IT environments are rarely confined to a single data center or a single cloud provider.
+Introduction Today’s IT environments are rarely confined to a single data center or a single cloud provider.
 Enterprises are embracing a mix of cloud platforms, virtual machines, and on-premises hardware to stay agile and competitive.
-This blended environment is known as hybrid IT...
+This blended environment is known...

 We’re excited to share that Icinga for Kubernetes v0.3.0 is here!
 This release is packed with features designed to make monitoring your Kubernetes environments smoother, smarter, and more efficient.
 Let’s take a closer look at what’s new: Monitor Multiple...